JamalAlabdullah/Boxinator-app/README.md

 - From within your IDE, you can now run the project.
 The main method is in BoxApiApplication.
 - The API should now be running on localhost:8080
+- If necessarry, relbuild the build.gradle file to have all the correct dependencies.

+Keycloak:
+- Have docker installed on your computer
+- In your terminal, run:
+    - docker run -p 8083:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin jboss/keycloak:latest
+- go to localhost:8083, press "Administration console" and log in with:
+    - username "admin"
+    - password "admin"
+- create yourself a realm "Boxinator" and a client "boxinator-app" with Root URL "https://localhost:3000".
+- go to "installation" and choose format option "Keycloak OIDC JSON" and copy the json to replace in the front-end application keycloak.json file.
+- you also need to replace REACT_APP_URL to "localhost:3000" and REACT_APP_API_URL to "localhost:8080"

+Frontend:
+The correct frontend, that is deployed to heroku is at its own [gitrepo](https://gitlab.com/Fredr9/testboxinatorfrontend).
+This was necesarry for the Heroku deployment.

+- Clone the repository linked above in your IDE (VS Code)
+- Run the command "npm install --force" to install the dependencies.
+- Run "npm run dev" to run the project.

 ## User Manual
 [User Manual](https://docs.google.com/document/d/1LV4pKgxJXP5eyoQJtXSAyqhTA6Zex6_mISA42QTl-cM/edit#heading=h.a56wxndf1c5l).